-Reveling in science fiction/fantasy for an openness she saw lacking in other genres, Octavia E. Butler gave us gene-trading extraterrestrials, psionically powered mutants, a genetically engineered vampire, a reluctant time traveler forced to visit the brutal past of American slavery.
-There was no subject matter she wouldn’t tackle, no story she wouldn’t write during her three-decades-long career—except for one.
-The ghost story.
+There was one story Octavia E. Butler wouldn’t write.
+Reveling in science fiction/fantasy for an openness she saw lacking in other genres, Butler gave us gene-trading extraterrestrials, psionically powered mutants, a genetically engineered vampire, a reluctant time traveler forced to visit the brutal past of American slavery.
+Yet during her three-decades-long career as a novelist and short story writer, she never gave us a ghost story.
 She didn’t believe in ghosts.
 Raised as a born-again Baptist, Butler stopped believing in the afterlife and a celestial caretaker by age twelve.
 “Somehow you’re supposed to believe and have faith but not worry about having any evidence to support that belief and faith,” she said in a 1988 interview.
 “That just doesn’t work for me, and I never went back.”1 Coincidentally, at age twelve she began trying her hand at science fiction.

 Many critical studies praise Butler’s novels and short stories for her innovative Black feminist perspective, beforehand unseen and unprecedented in science fiction.
 Few, if any, recognize the sophistication her atheist outlook brings to her storytelling.
 It was just as crucial as her Black feminist perspective in developing the social justice consciousness that won her work such high acclaim.